 Escalation management is one area where the difference between models is quite clear.
 In the dedicated NOC support model, issues can’t be escalated beyond the confines of the dedicated team because no one outside of that team can operate within the unique environment.

-In the shared NOC support model, however, issues can be escalated to the area of expertise that’s best suited to address it.
+In the shared NOC support model, however, issues can be escalated to the area of expertise best suited to address them.
 At INOC, for example, these escalations are handled primarily by our Advanced Incident Management and Advanced Technical Support teams.
-Network issues are escalated to network experts, server issues are escalated to server experts, and so on.
+Network issues are escalated to network experts, server issues to server experts, and so on.
 Each type of issue has a clear path if it proves particularly challenging or complex.

 10. Service Options

-Lastly, it’s important to note that any capable outsourced NOC support partner should ensure that the options for service are largely identical regardless of whether it’s delivered through a shared or dedicated model.
+Lastly, it’s important to note that any capable outsourced NOC support partner should ensure that the service options are largely identical regardless of whether it’s delivered through a shared or dedicated model.

 At INOC, both support models offer Event Management, Incident Management, Problem Management, Change Management, and Request Management.